On-Point-RND/RePlay-Accelerated/README.md

 loss_type: CCE
 loss_sample_count: <number_of_negative_samples>
 ```
-If `loss_sample_count: null`, the training will use the standard CCE loss.
+If `loss_sample_count: null`, the training will use the standard CCE method.

 ## Acknowledgements